 During the monsoons, due to heavy rainfall, road communication is frequently disrupted because of landslides and it is always safe to first check up with the Tourist Information Centre or Sikkim Nationalised Transport about the condition of the road before making a move.
 Taxis abound in Gangtok although distances within the town are rather short.
 Unfortunately, Gangtok does not have a city bus service worth the name.

 You can also fly from Bagdogra to Gangtok by the five seater helicopter.
 Only 10 kg of luggage is permitted per passenger as handbaggage: no checkbaggage is allowed.
 So prohibited articles like knives, liquids etc are not allowed.
 The fare one way per person is Rs 3700/- Avoid taking the helicopter, if you have to catch a flight or a train the same day.
-If the copper flight is cancelled because of bad weather, you may miss your onward connection.
+If the chopper flight is cancelled because of bad weather, you may miss your onward connection.

 Taking your own Vehicles

-In Sikkim, leaving aside restricted areas like Changu and Yumthang, you can take your own vehicles to all parts of Sikkim like Rumtek, Yoksum Pemayanste etc. The roads are generally good and even a dainty Maruti Car can negotiate most of the roads in Sikkim.
+In Sikkim, leaving aside restricted areas like Changu and Yumthang, you can take your own private vehicles to all parts of Sikkim like Rumtek, Yoksum Pemayanste etc. The roads are generally good and even a dainty Maruti Car can negotiate most of the roads in Sikkim.
 But there are some stretches that are really bad and could give you a feeling of riding a horse that has gone berserk.
 Besides approved Taxis, only private vehicles bearing Sikkim number plates are permitted to go to restricted areas like Changu and Yumthang.
 There are no regular bus services to Changu and Yumthang.
 You have to avail of conducted tours or government approved taxis.